taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [databricks-dolly-15k-ja](https://github.com/kunishou/databricks-dolly-15k-ja) - This is a dataset that has been translated into Japanese from the databricks-dolly-15k.jsonl file used for training in databricks/dolly-v2-12b.
  * [EaST-MELD](https://github.com/ku-nlp/EaST-MELD) - EaST-MELD is an English-Japanese dataset for emotion-aware speech translation based on MELD.
  * [meconaudio](https://github.com/elith-co-jp/meconaudio) - Mecon Audio (Medical Conference Audio) is a dataset of read-out minutes for advanced medical conferences sponsored by the Ministry of Health, Labour and Welfare.
+ * [japanese-addresses](https://github.com/geolonia/japanese-addresses) - Open data of address data at the town and block level nationwide (277,191 entries).

 |Name|downloads/week|total downloads|stars|